Select Page

 About

-MoCNA is dedicated solely to advancing the scholarship, discourse and interpretation of contemporary Native art for regional, national and international audiences.
-As such, it stewards the National Collection of Contemporary Native Art, 7,500 artworks in all media created in 1962 or later.
-MoCNA is at the forefront of contemporary Native art presentation and strives to be flexible, foresighted and risk-taking in its exhibitions and programs.
+The IAIA Museum of Contemporary Native Arts (MoCNA) is the country’s only museum for exhibiting, collecting, and interpreting the most progressive work of contemporary Native artists.
+MoCNA is dedicated solely to advancing the scholarship, discourse, and interpretation of contemporary Native art for regional, national, and international audiences—as such, it stewards over 9,500 Contemporary Indigenous artworks (created 1962 to present).
+MoCNA is at the forefront of contemporary Native art presentation and strives to be flexible, foresighted, and risk-taking in its exhibitions and programs.
 MoCNA is located in the heart of downtown Santa Fe, New Mexico.

 Vision

+To position the MoCNA as the founding institution and the premiere destination to experience contemporary Native arts.
 MoCNA is the country’s leading museum for exhibiting, collecting and interpreting the most progressive work of contemporary Native artists for local, national and international audiences.
 MoCNA is a venue for exhibitions of artists who merit, local, national and international recognition.
 The Museum belongs at the forefront of contemporary Native art presentation and strives to be flexible, foresighted and risk-taking in its exhibitions and programs.

 Mission